mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/airgapbundle/configurecluster/index.md

 ## Configure the bootstrap cluster

-1. Set the cluster name using environment variables.
+1. To make the following examples easier to follow, set an environment variable with the cluster name.

 ```bash
 CLUSTER_SUFFIX=ABC